gyulanemeth/bluefox.email/docs/api/triggered-emails.md

 ---
-title: "Triggered Emails API Reference | bluefox.email documentation"
+title: "Triggered Emails API Reference"
 description: "Create and manage triggered emails sent to subscriber lists, and fetch their stats and recipients, via the BlueFox Email REST API."
 head:
   - - meta